-"I met with Bob every two weeks when I was starting my business, and could contact him via email and telephone if necessary.
+"I met with my mentor every two weeks when I was starting my business, and could contact him via email and telephone if necessary.
 We discussed cash flow many times, to check if my business was meeting its targets.
 We worked out how many sales I would need to achieve and how much freelance work I needed to do to keep my business afloat."

 "For some time I've been a Young Ambassador for The Prince's Trust.
 I'm delighted to be able to give something back.
 I've been asked to talk to many people about how the Trust helped me.
 The most inspiring talks I've given have been to young school pupils who wanted to learn more about self-employment.
 I even got to take a school class during a careers convention at a high school in Bristol.
 I've also been a guest speaker at Prince's Trust events.

 Fay's three key lessons